Graduate Research Fellowship Program

 The Graduate Research Fellowship Program requires that students participate in an active, identified research activity in STEM that has aerospace and NASA applications.
 The research must be supervised by a faculty mentor and may be conducted on the home campus or at an industrial or government facility.
-The research activity should be continuous and may be conducted anytime during the academic year, summer (defined as a minimum of 10 weeks) or both.
+The research activity should be continuous and conducted during the summer (defined as a minimum of 10 weeks).

 Awards are made annually and are renewable for one year for students making satisfactory academic and research progress.
 This is a competitive fellowship program supported by NASA and the State of North Carolina.
 Awards are based on merit recognizing high academic achievement and promise.
 (Examples of exemplary Graduate Research Fellowship applications)

 PhD Students: $7,000

 Masters Students: $6,000

 The Graduate Research Fellowship applicant must be: